mikrono/tModLoaderWiki_kr_ko/Localization.md

 Many substitutions have `{0}` or `{1}` in them, these are placeholders for values modders can provide.
 This functionality is explained in the [String Formatting section](#string-formatting).

-### Existing Tooltips
+### Existing Item Tooltips
-Using the existing tooltips provided by the game in your modded items is a good idea.
+Using the existing item tooltips provided by the game in your modded items is a good idea.
 Using consistent language and existing translations makes your mod more appealing to more people.
 Expand the section below to view a listing of existing common tooltips.
 Remember that the key for all of these will start with `CommonItemTooltip.`.

 <details><summary>CommonItemTooltip Keys</summary>